-Your ASEBP Life Insurance benefits are in force at all times, anywhere in the world.
-Here are the basic criteria for Life Insurance:
+Your Alberta School Employee Benefit Plan (ASEBP) Life Insurance benefits are in force at all times, anywhere in the world.
+Here are the basic criteria for life insurance:

-- Effective only while you’re working for an employer with ASEBP benefits or while you have ASEBP early retiree, substitute teacher, casual staff, part-time employee or school trustee benefit coverage
+- Effective only while you’re working for an employer with ASEBP benefits or are enrolled in ASEBP Early Retirement, MyRetiree Plan, Supplemental Package or School Trustee benefits

 - Available only to you, the covered member (dependants, including a spouse, are not covered)